 If you don’t have several small ones, go for one big container and take out a portion in the morning, place it in a bowl and add your toppings of choice.

 Glass jars look extra pretty, of course, but any container will get the job done.
 Extra points for a lid that fits, because you’ll definitely want to cover your zoats in the fridge.

-We recommend making 4-6 servings in one batch (Sunday evening is a great meal prep time) and storing them in the fridge for easy grab-and-go breakfasts.
+We recommend making 3-4 servings in one batch (Sunday evening is a great meal prep time) and storing them in the fridge for easy grab-and-go breakfasts.

-However, the longer you prepare them in advance, the softer your oats will become – which might be an advantage to you if you dig that texture.
+The longer you prepare them in advance, the softer your oats will become – which might be an advantage to you if you dig that texture.